skip to main content

 Clostridium perfringens

-This bacteria does form spores to survive heating and produces toxins in the gut of the consumer.
+These bacteria form spores to survive heating and produces toxins in the gut of the consumer.
 It is commonly found in the intestines (gut) of animals and humans and can be assumed to be present on raw meat from contamination at slaughter.
 It is also commonly provided by the unwashed hands of a food handler.
 Flies can also contaminate food with clostridium perfringens by bringing it in on dust and soil.

 Symptoms of illness include abdominal pain and diarrhoea and may begin 6-24 hours after the food is eaten and last 12-24 hours.